boxxello/Udemy-Auto/README.md

 Download a release of this project or clone the repository then navigate to the folder where you placed the files on. <br>
-Type `pip install -r requirements.txt` to get all the requirements installed in one go.
+Type `pip install -r requirements.txt` to get all the requirements installed in one go. <br>
 Similar instructions applies for poetry.

 ---